MDL0113 - ORIGAMI - FUJIMOTO CUBE BY SHUZO FUJIMOTO (FROM A SQUARE)

 Let the tube stand upright, with its closed end on the table and the open end should face the ceiling.

-You will be using the squares around this open end to close the cube securely, using the same folds you had strengthened in Step 3.1 above to complete the spiral pattern at this end of the cube.
+You will be using the squares around this open end to close the cube securely.

 (B) Now, press this same folded triangle flat so it folds on top of the open end of the tube.
 It should feel a little like you are snapping it into place as you push down.